nebtex/menshend/README.md

 ## Thanks

-without these projects, menshend would not exist.
+Without these projects, menshend would not exist.

-- [Vault](https://github.com/hashicorp/vault), that act as the central policy manager
+- [Vault](https://github.com/hashicorp/vault), as the central policy manager.

-- [Oxy](https://github.com/vulcand/oxy),  the heart of the proxy strategy
+- [Oxy](https://github.com/vulcand/oxy), the heart of the proxying strategy.

-- [Chisel](https://github.com/jpillora/chisel), we use a adapted version of chisel for create the secure tunnels (port forward strategy)
+- [Chisel](https://github.com/jpillora/chisel), we use an adapted version of Chisel to create secured tunnels (port forwarding strategy).

-- Kubernetes and swagger, the api and the cli tool are inspired on kubernetes and we wrote the api with swagger
+- Kubernetes and Swagger, the API and CLI tools are inspired on Kubernetes, and we implemented the API with Swagger.

 ## Contribution